JacobDWaters/Okta-Workflows/Slack/Okta factor challenge slackbot/readme.md

 6. A configured "API Endpoint" event card for the Slackbot to send interactivty events to.
 Please see the "Setup" section.

 ## Setup
+Import the flowpack before beginning setup.

 1. ### Slack Bot Setup

-Open up the Slack Apps page at https://api.Slack.com/apps and click “Create New App”.
+Go to https://api.Slack.com/apps and click “Create New App”.
 Give the app a name and select an appropriate workspace.

-Navigate to the “Interactivity & Shortcuts” page from the left menu bar.
+Navigate to the “Interactivity & Shortcuts” page.
 Toggle "ON" Interactivity.
-We need to provide Slack with the appropriate `Request URL` for Slack to send user interactions.
-To do so, we will fetch the `Invoke URL` from "4.
+We need to provide Slack with the appropriate `Request URL` for Slack to send user interaction data.
+To do so, we will fetch the `Invoke URL` from  the "4.
 Slack Interactivty Endpoint" flow.

 Open the "4.
 Slack Interactivity Endpoint" flow.
 On the API Endpoint event card, select Endpoint settings `</>`.
 Copy the `Invoke URL`.
 Save the flow.
 Paste the `Invoke URL` into the `Request URL` field in the Slack app, then Save Changes.